Ubuntu Studio Controls

 System Tweaks Tab

-In the System Tweaks tab, you will see the options for changing your CPU Governor and turning Intel Boost on and off.
-If you are doing low latency audio work, the CPU Governor should be set to Performance and the Intel Boost should be off.
-Otherwise, adjust as desired.
+CPU Governor: Sets the CPU governor.
+If you are doing low latency audio work, the CPU Governor should be set to Performance

-This is where the configuration for the JACK Audio Connection Kit (Jack) is done.
+This is where the configuration for the JACK Audio Connection Kit (Jack) is done, and shows the status of the JACK audio system

 Jack Master Device (no USB): This is for selecting which internal audio device should be the master device.